im-xra-dev/chomp-timeline/docs/caching.md

 The cache should automatically kill data that is too old, though the system will also process jobs that clear it when required.
 Ideally, data should never become too old.
 This method of killing is a failsafe.

+## Accessing redis

+Redis can be accessed through the RedisCacheDriverModule and Service.

+An instance can be retrieved by calling the asynchronous `getClient()` method.

+There is also a `shutdown` method provided in this module, this is to be called when the system shuts down.
+Calling this method before this will require a new client instance to be setup next time `getClient` is called.

 ## The Problem

 Querying a large number of posts and crunching it down can be a slow but is required for creating